KevCui/animepahe-dl/README.md

 - [Node.js](https://nodejs.org/en/download/)
 - [ffmpeg](https://ffmpeg.org/download.html)
 - [openssl](https://www.openssl.org/source/): optional, needed when using `-t <num>` for faster download
-- Chrome / Chromium browser
+- Chrome / Chromium browser (:warning: _If you have Chrome/Chromium browser installed but the script cannot find the command, please check the system path `echo $PATH` and put the Chrome/Chromium binary into one of the paths._)

 ## Installation